SkillWrapper: Generative Predicate Invention for Skill Abstraction

 TL;DR – In this paper, we introduce the idea of connecting FOONs to robotic task and motion planning.
 We automatically transform a FOON graph, which exists at the object level (i.e., it is a representation that uses meaningful labels or expressions close to human language), into task planning specifications written in PDDL (not a very intuitive way to communicate about tasks).

 TL;DR – In this paper, we attempt to execute task plan sequences extracted from FOONs.
-However, these sequences may contain actions that are not executable by a robot.
-Therefore, a human is introduced in the planning and execution loop, and both the robot and human assistant work together to solve the task.
+Since these sequences may contain actions that are not executable by a robot, we introduce a human assistant in planning, and the robot and assistant work together to solve the task.

 TL;DR – In this paper, we explore methods in natural language processing (NLP) – specifically semantic similarity – for expanding or generalizing knowledge contained in a FOON.
 This alleviates the need for demonstrating and annotating graphs by other means.